 Have you gone to back up your WhatsApp chats only to find that your backup is stuck on your Android device?
 There are so many potential solutions out there, so it can be a pesky task to find the best one.
 Do not to worry, we’ve put all of the four best ways guaranteed to fix the issue of "WhatsApp becoming stuck on an Android device".

 Part 1.
 Some Quick Pre-Checks

-Before you can find a solution for why your WhatsApp is stuck when backing up your chats, you need to have a look at what the problem could be.
-There are a few different fixes for a few different problems.
+Before you can find a solution for WhatsApp backup issue, you need to have a look at what the problem could be.
+The method will vary from case to case.

 - A Google account activated on your phone

 If your backup has become stuck, then make sure that you meet all the above requirements.
 It may be that your internet connection has dropped at some point during the backup, or even that during the process you have run out of storage on either your phone or in your Google Drive.

 If you have a stable internet connection that you’d like to use, there is an option to do that.